 The Baltimore Sun, founded in 1837, is the largest daily newspaper in Maryland, with a coverage area that includes Baltimore City and five surrounding counties.
 Much of The Sun’s journalism has exposed corruption and sparked changes, including the resignation of the city’s mayor this year.
 At the same time, we surface powerful, often under-the-radar tales and trend pieces, like the struggle of refugees in a Baltimore high school, or how the century-long history of a vacant house—which collapsed and killed a man—told the story of our city.

-Location: * South, Maryland
+Location: * Northeast, Maryland

 Beat: African-American neighborhoods